 J. Schmidt: And the Missing Pieces!

 J. Schmidt’s journey through Twin Peaks will Continue next week with Fire Walk With Me and the Missing Pieces.
-Stay Tuned!
+Here’s the link to Part 1 of our interview!